upperloftctns/Custom-WP-Mail-Sender/README.md

 3. You want to improve your website and email reputation Of course, this is just our own view.
 There may be more reasons. :D

-This plugin is a fork of the original plugin CB Change Email Sender.
+This plugin is a fork of the original plugin CB Change Email Sender (http://www.codingbank.com).
 Kudos to them.
-Please donate to them by clicking their donation link
+Please donate to them by clicking their donation link: http://donate.codingbank.com

 Enjoy the plugin and please let us know of any issues by raising a ticket on our Github profile or send an email to support@upperloftcreations.com